How to start a business in the Netherlands - a checklist

 11. Find customers and create a website

 Now that your own business is established, you can really get down to business.
-The next step is to find customers.
+The next step is to create a business website and find customers.
 Many entrepreneurs find clients through their (online) network.
 See what events and meetings there are in your area and visit networking events.

 Checklists for starting a business in different industries